Muirkirk Enterprise Group

 which has included accommodation for Scottish Coal, a beautician, a new fish and chip shop and a bakers shop.
 Muirkirk Enterprise Group also provide accommodation for a weekly Citizens Advice Bureau, a Job Action Team which has been highly successful in helping people access work and training courses for PSV and HGV licences, and support for travelling to work outwith the village.

-- Support for a diverse range of groups and activities within
+- Support for a diverse range of groups and activities within the village

 including a local learning group for anyone who wishes to learn new computer skills and a snooker club attracting young people.